Outreach

 An image of students looking through a solar telescope

-CU-STARs is targeted to address the main triggers of early career attrition for students from underrepresented backgrounds in STEM disciplines.
-By providing financial support (through work-study at the campus Planetarium), social engagement, mentorship, free tutoring, and an active support network, we aim to build an inclusive community to support the STARs in their STEM major.
-The culmination of the program for the recruits are a series of high school outreach events in underserved areas, in which they become the expert.
+CU-STARs is a University of Colorado program to support students from all backgrounds interested in space.
+By providing social engagement, mentorship, free tutoring, and an active support network, we helped to build a supportive community for students interested in space.
+The culmination of the program for the recruits are a series of high school outreach events in which they become the expert.
 As a graduate student at the University of Colorado at Boulder, I co-founded and led the CU-STARs program.
-The program is in its 9th year and is estimated to have impacted about 45 undergraduate and 100s of high school students (Leader: 2010-2013)
+The program is in its 25th year and is estimated to have impacted about 100 undergraduate and 1,000s of high school students (Leader: 2010-2013)

 An image of Dr. Battersby fielding questions from young "proto-scientists" after a public talk.Additional Highlighted Outreach Activities: